JLF FIRM ARTICLES AND NEWS

 That’s a dramatic 8% accident increase from the previous year, so what happened?
 How could there be more road fatalities amid more stringent stay-at-home orders and fewer drivers on the road?
 A representative for the National Highway Traffic Safety Administration said to NPR that it’s “too soon” to infer the causes behind this rise.
 Still, it’s possible that the pandemic’s exacerbation of behavioral and substance use issues could be contributing factors.

-Regardless, keep reading to learn more about this accident influx, and what you should do if you find yourself in such an accident.
+Regardless, keep reading to learn more about this accident influx, and how a Downey car accident attorney can help if you find yourself in such an accident.

 Motor Vehicle Crash Statistics